Know British Airways Baggage Allowance Policy Rules

 Based on the travel class you are traveling on, the baggage weight allowance on British Airways and the number of baggage are decided.
 So make sure to check the British Airways baggage rules below if you are traveling in:

-• Economy Basic you are only allowed to carry a carry-on and handbag along with you.
+• Economy Basic: You are only allowed to carry a carry-on and handbag with you.

-• Economy you can carry one checked bag that must not weigh more than 23 kg.
+• Economy: You can carry one checked bag that does not weigh more than 23 kg.

 • Premium economy, you can carry two checked bags that must not weigh more than 23 kg.